buildit/gravity-metalsmith-seed/docs/getting-started.md

 - You could learn more about [Gravity][gravity home]!
 - You could look in to learning more about [Metalsmith][metalsmith home].

-This shell has been built by your team at [Buildit][buildit home].
+This seed has been built by your team at [Buildit][buildit home].
 If you're in the Wipro family then feel free to get in touch internally.
 Everyone is welcome to ask general questions or to get help - you can open an issue [on Github][github issues].